aolofsson/oh/elink/README.md

 ++B09: is the last byte of 32 bit write or read transaction
 +++B14: is the first data byte of bursting transaction

+The rising edge FRAME signal (sampled on the positive edge of LCLK) indicates
-The data captured  on the rising edge of the LCLK is considered to be B0 if the FRAME control captured at the same cycle is high but was low at the rising edge of the previous LCLK cycle (ie rising edge).
-If the FRAME control signal stays high after B13, then the the eLink goes into “bursting mode”, meaning that the  last byte of the previous transaction (B13) will be followed by B06 of a new transaction.
+the start of a new transmission.
+The byte captured on the first positve
+clock edge of the new packet is B00.
+If the FRAME control signal stays high after B13, then the the elink automatically enters
+“bursting mode”, meaning that the  last byte of the previous transaction (B13) will be followed by B06 of a new transaction.

-The data is transmitted MSB first but in 32bits resolution.
-If we want to transmit 64 bits it will be bits 31:0 (msb first) and then 63:32 (msb first)

-The wait signals are used to stall transmission when a receiver is unable to accept more transactions.
-The receiver will raise its WAIT output signal during an active transmission indicating that it can receive only one more transaction.
+Read and write wait signals are used to stall transmission when a receiver is
+unable to accept more transactions.
+The receiver will raise its WAIT output
+signal during an active transmission indicating that it can receive only one
-The wait signal seen by the transmitter is assumed to be of the unspecified phase delay (while still of the LCLK clock period) and therefore has to be sampled with the two-cycle synchronizer.
-Once synchronized to the transmitter's LCLK clock domain, the WAIT control signals will prevent new transaction from being transmitted.
-If the transaction is in the middle of the transmission when the synchronized WAIT control goes high, the transmission process is to completed without interruption.
+more transaction.
+The wait signal seen by the transmitter is of unspecified
+phase delay (while still of the LCLK clock period) and therefore has to be sampled with the two-cycle synchronizer.
+If the transaction is in the middle
+of the transmission when the synchronized WAIT control goes high, the transmission process is to be completed without interruption.

 ###SYSTEM SIDE PROTOCOL

-Communication between the elink and the system side (i.e. the AXI side) is done using 104 bit parallel interfaces.
+Communication between the elink and the system side (i.e. the AXI side) is done using 104 bit parallel packet interfaces.
 Read, write, and read response transactions have independent channels into the elink.
 Data from a receiver read request is expected to return on the read response transmit chanel.